Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 Everything runs locally.
 No API calls, no cloud compute, no rate limits.
 This constraint came from the hardware: an RTX 4060 laptop GPU with 8GB VRAM.

 The 4-bit NF4 quantization via `bitsandbytes` is what makes this possible.
 NF4 (NormalFloat4) is information-theoretically optimal for normally distributed weights, which transformer weights approximately are.
-Double quantization (quantizing the quantization constants themselves) saves another 0.4 bits per parameter.
+Double quantization (quantizing the quantization constants themselves) saves roughly another 0.4 bits per parameter.
 The practical result: a 7–8B model that would normally require ~14GB fp16 VRAM fits in ~4.5GB, leaving room for activations.

 The flip side is speed: at 4-bit on a laptop GPU, generating 512 tokens takes roughly 20–30 seconds per prompt.
 Running 150 prompts across three models (baseline) plus 150 × 3 models × 3 defenses = 1,350 more inference calls is a multi-day compute job.
 In practice I ran baseline and defense evaluations separately and used `--skip-baseline` to avoid re-running inference when only recomputing classifications.